Pinafore/qb/README.md

 Qanta scripts by default use [Spot Instances](https://aws.amazon.com/ec2/spot/) to get machines at the lowest price at the expense that they may be terminated at any time if demand increases.
-We find in practice that when using the region `us-west-1` makes terminations rare.
+We find in practice that using the region `us-west-1` makes such terminations rare.
 Qanta primarily uses `r3.8xlarge` machines which have 32 CPU cores, 244GB of RAM, and 640GB of SSD storage, but other [EC2 Instance Types](https://aws.amazon.com/ec2/instance-types/) are available.

 #### Install and Configure Local Software

-To execute the AWS scripts you will need to follow these steps:
+To execute the AWS scripts you will need to follow these steps (`brew` options are for Macs):

-1. [Packer Binaries](https://www.packer.io/downloads.html) or via `brew install packer`
+1. [Install Packer Binaries](https://www.packer.io/downloads.html) or run `brew install packer`
-2. [Terraform Binaries](https://www.terraform.io/downloads.html) or via `brew install terraform`
+2. [Install Terraform Binaries](https://www.terraform.io/downloads.html) or run `brew install terraform`
 3. Python 3.5+: If you don't have a preferred distribution, [Anaconda Python](https://www.continuum.io/downloads) is a good choice
 4. Install the AWS command line tools via `pip3 install awscli`